 Training for Faculty and Staff

-The Office of Discrimination and Harassment provides mandatory training for all employees, including student employees, within the first 30 days of employment.
+The Office of Institutional Equity and Compliance (OIEC) provides mandatory training for all employees, including student employees, within the first 30 days of employment.
 All faculty members must complete the training within their first semester of employment.
-After completing an initial on-site or online ODH training course, all employees are required to refresh their ODH training once every 5 years; however, some departments require employees to complete training more frequently.
+After completing an initial on-site or online OIEC training course, all employees are required to refresh their OIEC training once every 5 years; however, some departments require employees to complete training more frequently.

 The Office of Victim Assistance offers training for students, staff and faculty to help respond to someone who has suffered a traumatic incident.
 This session will help with tips on how to respond to someone after a traumatic or life disrupting event including, but not limited to, sexual assault, intimate partner abuse, stalking, discrimination, and bias motivated incidents.
 When a trauma survivor is supported it can help with healing and recovery, as well as increase the likelihood that they will seek out other professional support.